elizabethmcd/BLAST-DAGMan/README.md

 ## Issues/Questions:

 If you run into any problems with this workflow, please feel free to submit an Issue or email me at [emcdaniel@wisc.edu](mailto:emcdaniel@wisc.edu).
+Currently I have only validated this workflow on UW-Madison's Center for High Throughput Computing HTCondor system.
+These scripts _should_ generally work for any HTCondor system, with the caveat of where executables should be moved and specific CHTC things.
 If you have any suggestions about downstream analyses that could be added to this DAGMan, such as MCL (which I have yet to get working through HTCondor because of pesky problems with moving MCL executables), please also contact me!